Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Expiration
 - Country of origin
 **Qantas Product Strategies:**
-- Frequent flyer scheme used with >13million customers to enhance their retention and benefit loyalty
+- Frequent flyer scheme used with >13million customers to enhance their retention and benefit loyalty with customers who choose to fly with them more often
+-